Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Acknowledgments

 \section{Acknowledgments}

-This work has received partial funding Djamé Seddah’s chair in the PRAIRIE-PSAI, funded by the French national agency ANR, as part of the “France 2030” strategy under the reference ANR-23-IACL-0008.
+This work has received partial funding from Benoît Sagot and Djamé Seddah's chair in the PRAIRIE-PSAI, funded by the French national agency ANR, as part of the “France 2030” strategy under the reference ANR-23-IACL-0008.
 This project also received funding from the BPI Code Common and Scribe projects.
 This work was granted access to computing HPC and storage resources by GENCI at IDRIS thanks to the grants 2025-AD011016564 on the supercomputer Jean Zay's CSL, A100, and H100 partitions and thanks to the grant GCDA1016807 on the DALIA supercomputer partition.